Skip to contents

 Viewing non-spatial results with datasheet()

-# Load results of first Transformer in Pipeline
+# Load results of first transformer in the pipeline

 resultsSummary <- datasheet(myResultScenario,